-Join the CSO for a celebration of music educators and music education on our Sibelius Symphony No. 5 concert.
+Join the CSO for a celebration of music educators and music education at our Beethoven Piano Concerto No. 2 concert.
 Teachers are invited to attend the VIP Lounge as celebrated guests of the CSO during intermission for free hors d’oeuvres and wine.
 Please mention the music educator discount when purchasing your ticket to ensure your RSVP.

 During this concert, we’ll also highlight CSO Education programs and partners, including UNUM.
 Audience members will have the opportunity to write a letter thanking their music teacher or take a selfie and share why music education is important – join us!

 Celebrate Music in your school every day with Moment for Music.
 Developed by the CSO and tested by several Hamilton County music teachers, this includes musical samples curated for each school day and a corresponding information and activities.
 Share these musical moments over your school’s PA system during announcements, at a morning assembly, or to kick off each music class for a short, fun way to put Music in Your School.
 Click here to download the guide, or email email@example.com for more information or to request a hard copy.